A-Z of General Show Information

-Entry to the hall is permitted from 2.00pm for shell scheme exhibitors and Travel Row exhibitors on Wednesday 7th October 2020.
-The offloading of goods and working on stands is permitted from entry time up to 8.00pm.
-In order to gain access to the hall for build, all exhibitors (and their associated exhibiting staff) must either wear their exhibitor badge or their wristband.
-Two wristbands (more may be required) will be sent out to all exhibitors upon completion of the official order form here.
+Entry to the hall is permitted from 2.00pm for shell scheme exhibitors on Wednesday 2nd October 2024.
+The offloading of goods and working on stands is permitted from entry time up to 6.00pm.
+In order to gain access to the hall for build, all exhibitors (and their associated exhibiting staff) must wear their exhibitor badge.

 The Organisers would kindly request that exhibitors comply with these build times.
 Exhibitors attending the exhibition hall in advance of these times will be turned away by the traffic marshals as it delays the building of the exhibition in general.